TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>gc_interval</code>
 </td>
 <td>
-ow often the GC daemon waits between GC batch operations.
+How often the GC daemon waits between GC batch operations.
 Expressed as an integer number of seconds
 </td>
 <td>